freeCodeCamp/guide/src/pages/articles/certificates/target-elements-by-class-using-jquery/index.md

 ---
-title: Target Elements By Class Using Jquery
+title: Target Elements By Class Using jQuery
 ---
 Just as we did before, we can also target elements by classes.